This article was updated on June 13th, 2023

 Over the years, the United Arab Emirates (UAE) has established itself as a leading Food & Beverage (F&B) destination in the Middle East region.
 Dubai continues to attract international and home-grown F&B brands.
+Compared to New York, Dubai boasts more restaurants per person.
+By Q4 2022, there were 13,000 restaurants in the UAE.
 UAE remains the location for international retailers as well as F&B operators looking to expand and enter the Middle East market.

 We have pulled together several top tips to set your restaurant up for success in Dubai.
 Since it can be a fiercely competitive market over here, you need to gain the right insights as you build your restaurant.
 Our top tips for starting a restaurant business in Dubai include:

-Dubai has around 501 restaurants for every one million residents.
 There is a huge supply of international and local food available, and the demand for both continues to grow.
-In order to succeed and turn your restaurant into an established and thriving dining destination, you need to understand your immediate market.
+To succeed and turn your restaurant into an established and thriving dining destination, you need to understand your immediate market.
 Once you do, you can tailor your offerings and price points to suit your potential consumer base.
 If you do this in the right way, people will choose your establishment over your competitor.

-If there is one thing Dubai enjoys most is a themed restaurant and brunch theme style.
+If there is one thing the residents of Dubai enjoy most is a themed restaurant and brunch theme style.
 Your restaurant’s theme will form the foundation for your brand.
 It will help you gain success, and it will give your customers something to identify you by.
 This is the first thing that your guests will encounter when they enter your restaurant, and it should be a direct reflection of your business’ personality.
 To really connect with your customers, have the same theme running through your restaurant’s interior, exterior, decor, menu and overall concept.
-This creates a seamless experience that will keep your customers coming back.

 Hiring the right staff is essential for your business’ success.
 You want to find and hire people that are-goal oriented to help you get your restaurant up and running.
 Labour costs can be high in the UAE, especially if you have a high turnover rate.
 You need to source hardworking people who take as much pride in your establishment as you do.
 Invest your resources and time in finding and hiring the right people from the start.
-It might be worth engaging in a restaurant consultant, who can help with sourcing the right staff and team required for your business.
 Doing this can help you reduce your overall costs, as well as the hassle that comes with constantly on-boarding new staff members.
-In turn, your customers get professional, efficient, and highly trained staff.

 With such fierce competition, your food costs can make or break your restaurant.
 Unless you are going after the riskier “prestige” market, customers are not going to come in and spend big on your food if they can get it cheaper down the road.